-Data Control Tower is a container-based architecture that is currently certified with Kubernetes and OpenShift to align with common enterprise container standards, but also offers an Appliance (OVA) deployment method.
+Data Control Tower is a container-based architecture that can be deployed with Kubernetes, OpenShift, or deployed via virtual appliance (OVA image).

 The DCT architecture is comprised of multiple micro-services, each running on individual pods, which allows DCT to execute highly flexible deployment by enabling users and IT organizations to enact their own backup, scaling, and resiliency standards associated with hosting container-based applications.
 Below is an architectural diagram of all the services that make up DCT, as well as the persistent storage for maintaining relationship metadata.